preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/sign-off-requests-613/recurring-requests/index.rst

 .. image:: recurring-requests-new-settings-shown.png

 4. You can set time for when the sing-off should be sent.

 If you want to set the time zone to calculate the time on, click the box.
+Default time is UTC, meaning that is what will be used if you don't select time zone.

 .. image:: recurring-requests-new-settings-zone.png